-In the experiments that are reported in this paper, we aim to test some specific hypotheses about 105 sound symbolism.
-The first is the Frequency Code Hypothesis, proposed and developed by 106 Bauer (1987) and Ohala (1984, 1994), and later extended by other researchers (Berlin, 2006; 107 Gussenhoven, 2004, 2016; Nuckolls, 1999; Shinohara and Kawahara, 2016).
-This hypothesis 108 states that sounds with low frequency energy imply large objects, while sounds with high frequency 109 energy imply small objects.
-These connections arise because of the physical law of vibration, in 110 which the size of a vibrator is inversely proportional to the frequency of the sound that it generates; 111 a bigger object emits lower-pitched sounds.
-Since voiced obstruents involve low frequency (clo-112 sure voicing during constriction and low f0 and low F1 in surrounding vowels) (Diehl and Molis, 113 1995; Kingston and Diehl, 1994, 1995; Lisker, 1978, 1986; Raphael, 1981; Stevens and Blumstein, 114 1981), the Frequency Code Hypothesis predicts that voiced obstruents should invoke images of 115 largeness.
-Indeed the acoustic study reported in Kawahara (2006) shows that Japanese voiced 116 obstruents involve low frequency; Shinohara and Kawahara (2016) show that Japanese speakers 117 judge voiced obstruents to be larger than voiceless obstruents.
-In the context of Pokémon char-118 acters, since evolved characters tend to be larger, it is predicted that voiced obstruents are more 119 likely to appear in the evolved Pokémon names.
-Anonymous (2016) has shown that this prediction 120 is indeed born out in the existing corpus of Pokémon names (Figure 1, left)-our study is set out 121 to test the productivity of the sound symbolic relationship between voiced obstruents and large-122 ness, predicted by the Frequency Code Hypothesis.
-Since the Frequency Code Hypothesis is based 123 on psychoacoustics, it should in principle hold in any language, unless it is overridden by some 124 other principles.
-We thus target Japanese speakers (Experiments I and 2) and English speakers 125 (Experiment 3) to test this hypothesis in the current paper.
-126
+In the experiments that are reported in this paper, we aim to test some specific hypotheses about sound symbolism.
+The first is the Frequency Code Hypothesis, proposed and developed by Bauer (1987) and Ohala (1984, 1994), and later extended by other researchers (Berlin 2006; Gussenhoven 2004, Gussenhoven 2016; Nuckolls 1999; Shinohara and Kawahara 2016).
+This hypothesis states that sounds with low frequency energy imply large objects, while sounds with high frequency energy imply small objects.
+These connections arise because of the physical law of vibration, in which the size of a vibrator is inversely proportional to the frequency of the sound that it generates; a bigger object emits lower-pitched sounds.
+Since voiced obstruents involve low frequency energy (closure voicing during constriction and low f0 and low F1 in surrounding vowels) (Diehl and Molis 1995; Kingston and Diehl 1994, Kingston and Diehl 1995; Lisker 1978, Lisker 1986; Raphael 1981; Stevens and Blumstein 1981), the Frequency Code Hypothesis predicts that voiced obstruents should invoke images of largeness.
+Indeed, the acoustic study reported in Kawahara (2006) shows that Japanese voiced obstruents involve low frequency energy, and Shinohara and Kawahara (2016) show that Japanese speakers judge voiced obstruents to be larger than voiceless obstruents.
+In the context of Pokémon characters, since evolved characters tend to be larger, it is predicted that voiced obstruents are more likely to appear in the evolved Pokémon names.
+Kawahara et al. (2018b) has shown that this prediction is indeed borne out in the existing corpus of Pokémon names (Figure 1, left)-our study set out to test the productivity of the sound symbolic relationship between voiced obstruents and largeness, predicted by the Frequency Code Hypothesis.
+Since the Frequency Code Hypothesis is based on psychoacoustics, it should in principle hold in any language, unless it is overridden by some other principles.
+We thus target Japanese speakers (Experiments I and 2) and English speakers (Experiment 3) to test this hypothesis in the current paper.

-The second specific hypothesis that is tested in this paper is what Anonymous (2016) refers 127 to as the "longer-is-stronger" principle.
-Anonymous (2016) found that in the existing Pokémon 128 names, more evolved Pokémon characters tend to have longer names (Figure 1, right).
-This 129 "longer-is-stronger" principle, found in the Pokémon names, may be a specific case of what is 130 more generally known as "iconicity of quantity" (Haiman, 1980, 1985), in which "largeness" is 131 expressed via phonological length.
-An example of quantitative iconicity in natural languages 132 is found, for example, in comparatives and superlatives in Latin (e.g., long(-us) 'long' < long-133 ior 'long-er' < long-issim(-us) 'long-est').
-Many languages, including Japanese, express plural-134 ity, repetition and intensification using reduplication, which is also an example of quantitative 135 iconicity (Haiman, 1980).
-Both in Japanese and Siwu, vowel lengthening expresses "long-ness" 136 (Dingemanse et al., 2015).
-In short, there is some evidence that in natural languages, longer words 137 tend to imply larger magnitude.
-To what extent this "longer-is-stronger" principle is productive in 138 Pokémon names is the second hypothesis that is tested in this paper.
-139
+The second specific hypothesis that is tested in this paper is what Kawahara et al. (2018b) refer to as the "longer-is-stronger" principle.
+Kawahara et al. (2018b) found that in the existing Pokémon names, more evolved Pokémon characters tend to have longer names (Figure 1, right).
+This "longer-is-stronger" principle, found in the Pokémon names, may be a specific case of what is more generally known as "iconicity of quantity" (Haiman 1980, Haiman 1985), in which "largeness" is expressed via phonological length.
+An example of quantitative iconicity in natural languages is found, for example, in comparatives and superlatives in Latin (e.g. long(-us) 'long' < long-ior 'long-er' < long-issim(-us) 'long-est').
+Many languages, including Japanese, express plurality, repetition and intensification using reduplication, which is also an example of quantitative iconicity (Haiman 1980).
+Both in Japanese and Siwu, vowel lengthening expresses "long-ness" (Dingemanse et al. 2015).
+In short, there is some evidence that in natural languages, longer words tend to imply larger magnitude.
+To what extent this "longer-is-stronger" principle is productive in Pokémon names is the second hypothesis that is tested in this paper.